jpedroribeiro/jpedroribeiro.com/content/blog/2021/03/book-notes-8-why-we-sleep/index.md

 ---
-title: "Book Notes #6: How to Make Coffee: The Science Behind the Bean"
+title: "Book Notes #8: Why We Sleep: The New Science of Sleep and Dreams"
 date: "2021-03-13"
 tags: ["book notes", "sleep", "fasting", "coffee"]
 ---